The DBS was created in 2012 when the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA) merged.

 What is a DBS Check?

 A DBS check was formerly known as a CRB check.
-It is a means of supplying your organisation with the information you need to help you make correct recruitment and placement decisions.
+It is a means of supplying your organisation with the information to help you make safer recruitment and placement decisions.
 This is particularly vital when it comes to positions involving children and adults at risk.

 DBS checks are only one part of the recruitment process, and the eligibility for undertaking them primarily relates to social and health care activity.
 If your organisation does not operate in these areas, you should first and foremost follow the good practice guidelines in our safe recruitment process guidance.Safe Recruitment Process Guidance

 A key point to remember is that, although an individual may have an opportunity to come into contact with children or adults with care and support needs, this in itself does not make them eligible for a DBS check.
 Their eligibility to apply for a check depends on the specific role they will perform while conducting their duties within your organisation.

 All specific enquiries regarding DBS checks of staff and volunteers in your organisation should be directed through to the Disclosure and Barring Service.
 The following information is given as a basic guide for your organisation.

 Shows filtered convictions, cautions, warnings, and reprimands that are held on the police national computer.

 Shows everything that the standard check does, plus any police information that a chief police officer believes is relevant for the role or the workforce applied for.